Yankees–Red Sox rivalry: Broadcasts on television

 The nature of the rivalry has led to games between the two teams being broadcast on national television.
-Whenever the two teams play a weekend series, the Friday game is sometimes broadcast on MLB Network, the Saturday game is broadcast on either Fox or Fox Sports 1, and the Sunday game is broadcast on MLB Network in the afternoon or ESPN as part of Sunday Night Baseball; NESN in the Boston market and the YES Network in the New York City market always carry games not assigned on either Fox, FS1 (unless specified), or on ESPN's Sunday Night Baseball.
-Weekday games are generally broadcast on MLB Network, FS1, ESPN (mainly special weekday broadcasts), or TBS (Tuesday Night Baseball as of 2022).
+Whenever the two teams play a weekend series, the Friday game is sometimes broadcast on MLB Network (often as part of MLB Network Showcase) or livestreamed on Apple TV+ (Friday Night Baseball), the Saturday game is broadcast on either Fox or Fox Sports 1 (Fox Saturday Baseball in the afternoon, Baseball Night in America in the evening), and the Sunday game is broadcast on MLB Network in the afternoon or ESPN as part of Sunday Night Baseball; NESN in the Boston market and the YES Network (or Amazon Prime Video in case of conflicts with the Brooklyn Nets and the New York Liberty) in the New York City market always carry games not assigned on either Fox, FS1 (unless specified), or on ESPN's Sunday Night Baseball.
+Weekday games are generally broadcast on MLB Network, FS1 (occasional Monday or Thursday nights), Fox (Thursday nights during September), ESPN (mainly special weekday broadcasts), or TBS (MLB Tuesday as of 2022).
 On September 22, 2022, a Yankees–Red Sox game was shown exclusively on a livestreaming platform for the first time, with Apple TV+ handling the online-exclusive broadcast as part of Friday Night Baseball.
+In the past, NBC, ABC and CBS also carried nationally televised games involving the Yankees and the Red Sox regardless of how each team performed in a given season.

 When the games are broadcast on Fox, Fox's former lead broadcast team of Joe Buck and Tim McCarver have called most of the games.
 Thus, the duo has called many significant moments in the rivalry.
 In 2004, the first game of the season between the two teams, on Friday, April 16, was nationally broadcast on Fox, because it marked the first time the two teams were facing each other since the memorable 2003 American League Championship Series.
-Fox Sports President Ed Goren said of decision to have the game broadcast on Fox: "If were up to me, we'd take the whole series and come back a week later and carry all their games at Yankee Stadium...We started thinking about this at some point after the Yankees closed the deal with A-Rod. ...
-This is sort of a relaunch of the season in the middle of April.
+Fox Sports President Ed Goren said of decision to have the game broadcast on Fox: "If were up to me, we'd take the whole series and come back a week later and carry all their games at Yankee Stadium...We started thinking about this at some point after the Yankees closed the deal with A-Rod...This is sort of a relaunch of the season in the middle of April.
 This is going to be an event."
-MLB Commissioner Bud Selig called the broadcast "an extension of the postseason brought into April."
-This was the first over-the-air broadcast of a regular season game in prime-time since Mark McGwire hit his 62nd home run to break Roger Maris' record in 1998.
+Commissioner of Baseball Bud Selig called the broadcast "an extension of the postseason brought into April."
+This was the first over-the-air broadcast of a regular-season game in prime-time since Mark McGwire hit his 62nd home run to break Roger Maris' record in 1998.
 In October, when the two teams met in the ALCS, Selig moved Game 5 of the series to primetime due to the rematch.